Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

 * How long have you been in business?
 * How many clients have you served?
 * Anything you're the biggest, best, first at?
+(check authority swipes?)

 ***hesitations/objections***
 * What are the main hesitations or objections customers have?
 What's holding them back?
 What are they afraid of?
 * What are the most common complaints you hear related to your service?
+* If you could magically improve some aspect of your product, what would it be?

 ***plan***
 * What's the first step in doing business with you?